SemanticBeeng/pkmlm/The Power of the Local Graph.md

 But this is solved with bidirectional links because the link back to the referring note gets added automatically.

-With a bidirectional link, the relationship between the linked notes is visible in the *Linked Mentions* section of **both** notes.
+With a bidirectional link, the <mark style="background: #FFF3A3A6;">relationship between the linked notes is visible in the *Linked Mentions* section of **both** notes</mark>.
 This gives you the freedom to follow your thoughts in either direction, and is visible not only in the big graph view in Obsidian but also the *Local Graph*.

 And this, my friends, is where the magic happens.